 Cloud Vulnerability DB

 Currently, there is no known fix available for this vulnerability.
-Website administrators running the affected versions of WP-PManager should consider either removing the plugin or implementing additional security controls to prevent CSRF attacks (WPScan).
+Website administrators running the affected versions of WP-PManager should consider either removing the plugin or implementing additional security controls to prevent CSRF attacks (Wiz).

 Source: This report was generated using AI